Tuqz/book_of_jeb/README.md

-book_of_jeb
+Book of Jeb
 ===========

-A kerbal space program mod for determining orbital resonances
+A kerbal space program mod for determining orbital resonance around the current bodys